mohammednabeel123/TODO-/README.md

-Sure!
-Here’s a friendly, clear README description for your todo project:

----

 # Simple Todo List Web App 🚀

 This is a basic but fully functional Todo List application built with HTML, CSS (Bootstrap), and JavaScript.